 Evidence suggests that it is not important for remote learning to be delivered in real time.
 It can be delivered in another way, e.g. by video which pupils can access at a time that suits them.
 This might help to address access issues where pupils are sharing a computer or technology with other family members.

 There is a need to ensure that the school’s approach is consistent with NASUWT advice on Arrangements for Remote Teaching, Learning and Support.

 The NASUWT asks

-Research should be commissioned to examine how remote education is being implemented in schools and settings.
-This should seek to establish the key elements of effective practice, and the barriers to effective practice, including barriers related to access and to implementation.
-It should seek to identify examples of effective practices and explain why these are effective.
-It should examine practices for different ages and phases of education (including primary, secondary, special, and post-16).
-It should also make recommendations to governments, local authorities, employers and schools about what they should do to support effective practice.
-Particular attention should be paid to the role of government, national and local infrastructures, and to the policies and resources needed to implement and sustain effective practice.
+Research should be commissioned to examine how the ongoing use of remote education in schools and settings.
+This should seek to identify examples of effective practices, including for different ages and phases of education (including primary, secondary, special, and post-16).
+It should also address the role of government, national and local infrastructures, and the policies and resources needed to implement and sustain effective practice.

 Connections to the school curriculum

 There should be clear links between the content of remote learning activities and the wider school curriculum.
 Remote learning should be an integral part of the planned school curriculum.
 This is important if remote education is to build on pupils’ prior learning and teachers are to address gaps in pupils’ knowledge and understanding through face-to-face teaching or remote teaching.

 It may be difficult to cover some areas of the school curriculum through remote education, for example, practical subjects and pupils’ social and emotional development.
 These areas of learning may need to be prioritised and picked up through face-to-face learning in school.
 However, schools will need to pay particular attention to how they support the social development and emotional wellbeing of pupils who are self-isolating or shielding.